Are you looking for a great blender but horrified by how much a Vitamix costs?

-Can’t have an article on cheap blenders without talking about the Nutribullet!
+Can’t have an article on cheap blenders without talking about the Nutribullet blender!

-It’s an industry standard and for good reason, it makes delicious smoothies anytime and anyplace and you can just flip them into the cup and go!
+The nutirbuillet is an industry standard, and for good reason, it makes delicious smoothies anytime and anyplace and you can just flip them into the cup and go!

 It’s got two blade attachments an extractor blade and a milling blade, this just adds an extra layer to it because it lets you grind up dry seeds and grains into powders and you could even use it to grind up coffee beans.
 Meanwhile, the nutrition extractor is the exciting part that turns a cup full of fruit into a delicious smoothie.

 And it comes with 3 different cups so you can use the same base to make multiple smoothies, you just have to rinse off the blades in between uses.
 This makes it great for family use or if there are more than one of you in the house who like a smoothie in the morning.